mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

+What does Lily tell Madison???

+give Aimee an employee ID tattoo

 should blood play a role in the favor tokens?

 I'd like to do a better job of the Aimee-Madison dynamic